René Vidal (politician): Early life and career

+Early life and education

 René Vidal was born on 7 April 1931 in Tarabuco, Chuquisaca.
-The third of five siblings, Vidal's early life was marked by orphanhood; his father died as a combatant in the Chaco War, and his mother passed away shortly thereafter.
+The third of five siblings, Vidal's early life was marked by orphanhood: his father died as a combatant in the Chaco War, and his mother died shortly thereafter.
 Together with his younger sisters, Vidal settled in Sucre, where they operated a small grocery store.
 He attended the city's Salesian school up until the fifth grade and later enrolled in night courses to finish out his studies.

+Career and trade unionism

 Starting from the mid-1950s, Vidal began working as a driller in the employment of the Williams Brothers petroleum corporation.
 During this time, he played an active role in the sector's trade syndicates, serving as general secretary of his company's workers' union before being elected to represent the entire industry's laborers.

 Long retired from the petroleum business, Vidal dedicated himself to commercial activities in the transportation sector.
 He bought his own truck and joined the Sucre Heavy Transport Syndicate, quickly rising to become the organization's general secretary for nine years.
 He later served as head of the Syndical Federation of Drivers of Chuquisaca for a decade in the 1990s, in addition to holding leadership positions within the national drivers' confederation.